jmangt/test-driven-puppet/the_users_module.md

 4 directories, 9 files
 ```

-Here is a brief description of each of the files and directories.
-For a detail description of how a Puppet module is structured please read the ["Module Layou](https://docs.puppetlabs.com/puppet/latest/reference/modules_fundamentals.html#module-layout)t" section of the ["Module Fundamentals](https://docs.puppetlabs.com/puppet/latest/reference/modules_fundamentals.html#module-fundamentals)" page in the Puppetlabs site.
+Here is a brief description of each of the files and directories your module contains.
+For a detail description of how a Puppet module is structured please read the ["Module Layout"](https://docs.puppetlabs.com/puppet/latest/reference/modules_fundamentals.html#module-layoutt" section of the ["Module Fundamentals](https://docs.puppetlabs.com/puppet/latest/reference/modules_fundamentals.html#module-fundamentals)" page in the Puppetlabs site.

 #### The manifests directory